SweetGithubName/php-json-rpc/README.md

 * Fully unit tested and fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification)
 * Minimalistic and free from external dependencies: works even without CURL
 * Modular, allowing you to make JSON-RPC calls over several transport mechanisms
-* Customizable, allowing you to choose your own system for evaluating the "method" strings
+* Customizable, allowing you to choose your own system for evaluating the JSON-RPC "method" strings

 ## Requirements